 Sophie is a Research Fellow at the Urban Institute and a Sheffield-Manchester Local Interaction Platform Coordinator.
 In this role Sophie helps to coordinate the programme of work and the design, delivery and evaluation of co-production projects in Greater Manchester.
 Sophie’s research is focused on community-led organising in and between low-income neighbourhoods in the UK, and on working with neighbourhood-based groups in Greater Manchester to learn from urban social movements in the Global South.

-Tim is the Director of Research Director of Research and Professor of Social Scientific Methodology at the Sheffield Methods Institute.
-Tim is the international methodological advisor to the SMLIP and is working on the role of boundary agents and the circulation of knowledge and decision-making in urban development.
-His interests lie in interdisciplinary working; collaboration with non-academic partners; policy-related research; methodological innovation; reflexivity in social research and social life; philosophy of social science and social and political theory.
+Tim is Professor of Social Scientific Methodology at the Sheffield Methods Institute.
+He is the international methodological advisor to the SMLIP and is working on the role of boundary agents and the circulation of knowledge and decision-making in research practice.
+His interests lie in interdisciplinary working; collaboration with non-academic partners; policy-related research; management and organizational change; methodological innovation; reflexivity in social research and social life; philosophy of social science and social and political theory.
 He has written widely in these areas and also worked with many organisations in the public and private sectors.